 Since the scientific revolution of the 16th and 17th centuries, it’s become a commonplace that poetry and science are realms quite apart from each other, poets and scientists in some way adversaries.
-In an essay that appeared last year in The Guardian, “The science of poetry, the poetry of science,” British poet Ruth Padel described her encounter with this stereotypical divide in a high school classroom:
+In an essay that appeared in The Guardian in 2011, “The science of poetry, the poetry of science,” British poet Ruth Padel described her encounter with this stereotypical divide in a high school classroom:

 “‘Poetry is about feeling, science is about facts.
 They’re nothing to do with each other!’
 The A-level students in a school I visited last week were passionate on this point.
 Behind them was Keats, urging them on.
 ‘Philosophy,’ Keats said—meaning science—‘would clip an angel’s wings.’
 Science was out to dissolve beauty, ‘Conquer all mysteries by rule and line, / Empty the haunted air and gnomed mine— / Unweave a rainbow...’
 Edgar Allan Poe agreed.
 Science was a ‘vulture’ that shrivelled wonder.”Padel’s project, however, was to describe the ways in which poetry and science are counterparts, even siblings: “Science was born in poetry....
 Both depend on metaphor, which is as crucial to scientific discovery as it is to lyric.
 A new metaphor is a new mapping of the world....
 But deeper even than metaphor is the way poetry and science both get at a universal insight or law through the particular....”
 This is the crucial point, this movement from precise details and particular measurements through a scalable metaphor to a wider understanding, poetry in the medium of words and science more often in the language of mathematics.